yohman/up206a/Weeks/Week02/readme.md

 # Week 2 (10/12): Data in Urban Studies: The challenge in data acquisition

-## Lecture
+## Agenda

 *   A selection from last week's readings
 *   Our class data library
-*   Group time!
+*   Group creation
-*   The digital globe: Where to get data, how to use it, what can it do for you?
+    * Your elevator pitch
+    * Breakout rooms based on interests
+    * Google doc to enter your group pairings

 ## Data resources
 *   Census data: [https://data.census.gov/](https://data.census.gov/)